usnistgov/ARIAC/wiki/documentation/competition_specifications.md

 - One rotatory torso (`torso_base_main_joint`) which rotates 360 degrees around the base z-axis with the range **[-6.28, 6.28]**.
 - One 6 DoF UR10 arm attached to the torso with a fixed joint.
 - One tray is attached to the torso.
 Participants may put parts in this tray while fetching other parts in the environment.
-- The end of each arm is equipped with a vacuum gripper.
+- The end of the arm is equipped with a vacuum gripper.

 To start the arm in rqt with the `joint_trajectory_controller` plugin: